-- The combined Student Progress and Student Achievement categories make up 60.0% of possible points a school can earn.
-The percent of possible points from each category depends on the number of students captured in Student Progress and Student Achievement. - The College and Career Readiness category makes up 20.0% of the possible points a school can earn.
-The two measures within the category are weighted based on n-size. - The Leading Indicator category makes up 20% of the possible points a school can earn.
+- The College and Career Readiness category makes up 20.0% of the possible points a school can earn.
+The two measures within the category are weighted based on n-size. - The Leading Indicator category makes up 20.0% of the possible points a school can earn.
 This category has two measures: Attendance (which makes up 7.5% of the possible points a school can earn), and Persistence (which makes up 12.5% of the possible points a school can earn). - The Mission Specific category has no weight and is not included in the calculation of the tier.
 This is a display-only category.